hrakaroo/french-flash/README.md

 ## 🤖 AI-Generated Project

-This project was built entirely by directing Claude through the development process. **100% of the code is AI-generated.** The project demonstrates how AI can be used as a development partner to create functional, well-documented tools.
+This project was built entirely by directing Claude through the development process. **100% of the code is AI-generated.** This was a test project to see how AI can be used as a development partner to create functional, well-documented tools.

 📖 For technical details and development context, see [CLAUDE.md](CLAUDE.md)